Free at Last

 He is freed from the rubrics of manhood.

-From seeing the world as a huge organ of lust,
+From seeing the world as a field of lust,

 A reformed fool is still a fool, in mind.